rollyourown-xyz/ryo-website-content/content/collaborate/working_with_git/forking_and_pull_requests/index.md

 git pull upstream main
 ```

 Now check that your changes are still working with the latest version of the code.
 If so, then push the changes in your new feature branch to your fork of the repository.
-Use the `git push` command, specifying the "origin" repository (i.e. the forked repository in your personal GitHub account) and the feature branch you created, for example:
+Use the `git push` command, specifying the "origin" repository (i.e. the forked repository in your personal Codeberg account) and the feature branch you created, for example:

 ```bash
 cd ~/ryo-projects/ryo-example
 git push origin 123-add-something
 ```

+Here, we used a Codeberg repository as an example.
+The process for pushing back to a personal GitHub account is the same.

 {{< /more >}}